 Reporting is intended to provide information that describes Program Administrator activities related to statutory and Commission directives and allow stakeholders and the Commission to fulfill their statutory and regulatory responsibilities, yet not be unduly burdensome, unnecessarily or unreasonably detailed, or duplicative.
 Below is the list of reports and documents that are produced and publically available through the EE SAG website related to Energy Efficiency Programs:

-Energy Efficiency Plans – filed every three (3) years.
+Energy Efficiency Plans – filed every four (4) (or five (5), as applicable) years.

-Net-to-Gross Values – produced annually by the independent Evaluators, reviewed by stakeholders, and finalized by March 1 of each year.
-New Net-to-Gross values are prospectively effective June 1, three (3) months after they are finalized.
-The treatment of DCEO Net-to-Gross values is addressed separately in Section 7.2.
+Net-to-Gross Values – produced annually by the independent Evaluators, reviewed by stakeholders, and finalized by October 1 of each year.
+New Net-to-Gross values are prospectively effective January 1, three (3) months after they are finalized.

 Quarterly Reports – produced quarterly after the close of each quarter, generally within forty-five (45) days after the close of the quarter.